 - Random: This algorithm randomly selects the next agent.
 This is a reasonable algorithm in environments where it is not important as to which agent processes the call.

 - Ring longest idle first: This algorithm is designed to balance active call time amongst all the agents.
 The queue keeps a list of the agents and moves an agent to the end of the list when an agent connects a call.
 This ensures that the agent with the longest idle is at the front of the list.

-- Use preference from the Agent's setting: This algorithm uses the extensions listed in the Agent setting.
+- Use preference from the Agent's setting: This algorithm uses the extensions listed in the agent setting.
 The agent listed first will be tried first.
-If that agent is busy, then the system will jump to the second one and so on.
+If that agent is busy, then the system will continue with the second one and so on.

 Position for adding agent: Depending on your setting, newly logged in agents will be positioned at the front of the queue or the back.